isomerpages/moe-mi/_cce/Sexuality Education.md

   line-height:normal" align="center" class="MsoNormal"><span style="mso-fareast-font-family:&quot;Times New Roman&quot;;
   mso-bidi-font-family:Calibri;mso-bidi-theme-font:minor-latin;color:black">(60 mins)</span></p></td><td style="width:203.4pt;border:none;border-bottom:solid #EAEAEA 1.0pt;
   mso-border-bottom-alt:solid #EAEAEA .75pt;background:#FFEAEA;padding:3.75pt 3.75pt 3.75pt 3.75pt" width="271"><p style="margin-bottom:0cm;line-height:normal" class="MsoNormal"><span style="mso-fareast-font-family:&quot;Times New Roman&quot;;mso-bidi-font-family:
-  Calibri;mso-bidi-theme-font:minor-latin;color:black;mso-ansi-language:EN-GB" lang="EN-GB">Are values such as abstinence of sexual activity before marriage still valid in the world today?
+  Calibri;mso-bidi-theme-font:minor-latin;color:black;mso-ansi-language:EN-GB" lang="EN-GB"><em>Are values such as abstinence of sexual activity before marriage still valid in the world today?
 Why?
-Is abstinence a reasonable choice?</span><span style="mso-fareast-font-family:
+Is abstinence a reasonable choice?</em></span><span style="mso-fareast-font-family:
   &quot;Times New Roman&quot;;mso-bidi-font-family:Calibri;mso-bidi-theme-font:minor-latin;
   color:black"></span></p><p style="margin-bottom:0cm;line-height:normal" class="MsoNormal"><span style="mso-fareast-font-family:&quot;Times New Roman&quot;;mso-bidi-font-family:
   Calibri;mso-bidi-theme-font:minor-latin;color:black;mso-ansi-language:EN-GB" lang="EN-GB">In this lesson, students examine issues related to abstinence and explore the balance between being free to make personal choices and being responsible for the consequences of their choices.
 They will understand that, in the face of conflicting voices and perspectives, they need to focus on integrity, and choose to act in accordance with sound values and moral principles. &nbsp;<br><br>In so doing, students learn to make responsible decisions for self and others, and think through the consequences of doing so.